palantir/gradle-flexversion/README.md

 # LICENSE

-Stash Disapproval Plugin is released by Palantir Technologies, Inc. under the Apache 2.0 License. see the included LICENSE file for details.
+Gradle Domain Version is released by Palantir Technologies, Inc. under the Apache 2.0 License. see the included LICENSE file for details.